MikeHigginbottom/infosec-starter-kit/wireless-application-protocol.md

 # Wireless Application Protocol
-- A specification for a set of communication protocols to standardize the way that wireless devices, such as cellular telephones and radio transceivers, can be used for Internet access, including e-mail, the World Wide Web, newsgroups, and Internet Relay Chat. #ref/2023/12/09/101428 #glossary
+- A specification for a set of communication protocols to standardize the way that wireless devices, such as cellular telephones and radio transceivers, can be used for Internet access, including e-mail, the World Wide Web, newsgroups, and Internet Relay Chat. #ref/2023/12/09/101428 Obsolete today. #ref/2023/12/09/095245 #glossary
 ## My Notes
 [Notes](mynotes/wireless-application-protocol-notes.md)